 - Demonstrated English language proficiency for applicants whose native language is not English

-*If you have a bachelor's degree in another field, you can still qualify for this program by taking specific prerequisite courses.
-You can meet this requirement by completing the online Certificate in Construction Management.
+(*) If you have a bachelor's degree in another field, you can still qualify for admission as long as you have taken specific prerequisite courses, which include content similar to the courses offered in the online Certificate in Construction Management.
 By taking this certificate program or a comparable program at another institution, you can satisfy these deficiencies.

 Required Application Materials